vnnphm/Stepwise/README.md

-# Arch Visualizer
+# Stepwise

-Arch Visualizer is a React + TypeScript app that turns a plain-language goal into an interactive step-by-step graph.
+Stepwise is a React + TypeScript app that turns a plain-language goal into an interactive step-by-step graph.
 Enter an idea, generate a breakdown with AI, then inspect, edit, connect, and organize the steps visually on a React Flow canvas.

 ## What it does